TheAustinator/cellforest/README.md

         - sample
         - default
       plot_size:
         - large
         - default
       ```

-      Note: it will not work if you try to match keyword arguments of different lengths (e.g., 2 and 3) because there will not be a 1-to-1 mapping of arguments
+      **Note**: it will not work if you try to match keyword arguments of different lengths (e.g., 2 and 3) because there will not be a 1-to-1 mapping of arguments

    5. If we want both of them default size, we can just omit `plot_size`, and default value from `plot_kwargs_defaults` will be used